UU-Hydro/RiverScape/README.md

     This will clone RiverScape into the current working directory.

 General information on Jupyter notebooks and manuals can be found [here](https://jupyter.readthedocs.io/en/latest/).
+The user guide and short reference on Conda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html).

 ## How to run